lea-cohausz/lea-cohausz.github.io/aboutme.md

 subtitle: Education, Projects, Interests, and all of that...
 ---

-My name is Lea and I'm a PhD student specializing in Artificial Intelligence at the University of Mannheim.
+My name is Lea Cohausz and I'm a PhD student specializing in Artificial Intelligence at the University of Mannheim.
 I have the notorious habit of being interest in many things which is reflected in pretty much every aspect of my life.
 Let's start with my research interests:

 - AI-Planning for Goal and Plan Recognition
 - Reinforcement Learning (in the context of Goal Recognition but not limited to that)